Efficiently Guiding Imitation Learning Agents with Human Gaze: Approach

 \subsubsection{Auxiliary Gaze Loss for BC}

-For behavioral cloning (BC), the gaze coverage loss is added as an auxiliary loss term in addition to the log likelihood action classification loss:
+For the behavioral cloning (BC) method, the gaze coverage loss is added as an auxiliary loss term in addition to the log likelihood action classification loss:

-The network architecture is similar to the one used in \citeauthor{zhang2018agil}\shortcite{zhang2018agil} -- comprised of three convolutional layers and one fully-connected layer.
-It takes in a single game image as input, and outputs a vector that gives the probability of each action.
-The gaze coverage loss is applied to the feature maps at the third convolutional layer. $g(s_i)$ is the gaze map of size $16\times16$, $c_3(s_i)$ is the collapsed and normalized feature map (Equation \eqref{eq:2}) from the third convolutional layer, and $N=50$ is the batch size.
-We found $\alpha=0.01$ or $\alpha=0.1$ worked well in our setting.
+The network architecture is similar to the one used in Zhang et al. \cite{zhang2018agil}, comprising of three convolutional layers and one fully-connected layer.
+It takes in a single game image as input and outputs a vector that gives the probability of each action.
+The gaze coverage loss is applied to the feature maps at the third convolutional layer. $g(s_i)$ is the gaze map of size $21\times21$, $c_3(s_i)$ is the collapsed and normalized feature map of size $21\times21$ (Equation \eqref{eq:2}) from the third convolutional layer.